 Job 9:21 “I am blameless, yet I do not know myself(Nephesh); I despise my life.”

-How many people have echoed this same sentiment as Job?
+How many people have echoed the sentiment of Job?
 The moment I think I know who I am, I react to a situation in ways that I surprise even myself.
 Whether it is positive or negative, my reaction is reflective of my nature and as much as I want my sinful nature to be gone, I can’t shake free from its grip.

 Psalm 63:5-6 “My soul(Nephesh) shall be satisfied as with marrow and fatness, And my mouth shall praise You with joyful lips.
 When I remember You on my bed, I meditate on You in the night watches.”

-Life is more than eating and drinking and making merry, if we only focus on satisfying the flesh we are left incomplete.
-Our being is at its core spiritual and if we don’t do more to address that aspect of who we are we will be left in want.
+Life is more than eating, drinking and making merry, if we only focus on satisfying the flesh we are left incomplete.
+Our being at its core is spiritual and if we don’t do more to address this aspect of who we are we will be left in want.

 Psalm 84:2 “My soul(Nephesh) longs, yes, even faints For the courts of the LORD; My heart and my flesh cry out for the living God.”

 At the core of our lives, our deepest desires spring forth.
-Understanding what the need is and how to fulfill the need is where many go astray.
-Many attempt to satisfy these needs with superficial pleasure, this is where the sense of frustration and despair originate.
-When I look to this world to fill up in me what my soul desires, I am left with a foreboding sense of hopelessness.
-I can’t find what I need so I assume there is no answer.
+Understanding the need and what is required to fulfill the need is where many go astray.
+Many attempt to satisfy their needs with superficial pleasure, this creates a sense of frustration and leads to despair.
+If I look to this world to fill up in me what my soul desires, I am left with a foreboding sense of hopelessness.

-The great schemer will attempt to manipulate your perspective into a dark hole of despair where it seems there is no escape.
+The great schemer will attempt to manipulate a person’s perspective, leading them into a dark hole of despair where it seems there is no escape.

 Psalm 42:2 “My soul thirsts for God, the living God.
 When shall I come and appear in God’s presence?”

-All that you ever need—all that you ever want—all that you desire is found in Christ alone….there is simply no other route.
-Our souls need Him, He made us this way.
-We are not meant to be without Him, we can only be fulfilled by Him alone.
+All that we will ever need and all we will ever want or desire is found in Christ alone….there is simply no other route.
+Our souls need Him—He made us this way.
+We are not meant to be without Him and we can only be fulfilled by Him alone.

 Spiritual expression is not universal in Truth.
 You cannot practice any form of religion and think that it will fill you up.
-Attempting to draw from any source would be like traveling in a dry and arid desert with no water for miles and then settling for the brackish stagnant remains of the first thing you find when a crystal clear river flows nearby.
+Attempting to draw from any other source would be like traveling in a dry and arid desert with no water for miles and then settling for the brackish stagnant remains of the first thing you find.

 Psalm 63:1 “O God, You are my God, earnestly I seek You; my soul thirsts for You; my body yearns for You in a dry and weary land without water.”

-Go throughout the world and search in every ancient monastery, through all of the halls of learning you can find, and upon every mountain of enlightenment—you will never find what you are looking for if you don’t know who you are looking for.
+You can search the world and travel through every ancient monastery and every hall of learning you find—you will never find what you are looking for if you don’t know what your soul is looking for.

-Why is Jesus so critical in the path to knowing and experiencing God?
+Why is Jesus so critical to the path to knowing and experiencing God?